madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 vim -u NONE
 ```

-Anecdotally, a friend following that advice found once himself once a broken Linux server having only `ed` command available and no network.
+Anecdotally, a friend following this advice found once himself once a broken Linux server having only `ed` command available and no network.
 The advice is still sound, thought the level you need to apply it may vary.

 If you panic when starting `vim`, press *Esc* key one more times (so that Vim enters *command-mode*) and then press `:q!`.
 This will quit Vim without saving your changes.
 By chance, the reverse `q:` is the *raise panic level* command; it re-shows your panic keys.
 If `:q!` does not work to exit then `:qa!` will.